Ace1928/ollama_toolkit/docs/error_handling.md

 # Error Handling

-This document details the error handling capabilities in Ollama Toolkit v0.1.9, following Eidosian principles of self-awareness and structural robustness.
+This document details the error handling capabilities in Ollama Forge v0.1.9, following Eidosian principles of self-awareness and structural robustness.

 ## Exception Hierarchy

-Ollama Toolkit provides a precise hierarchy of exception types for optimal error handling:
+Ollama Forge provides a precise hierarchy of exception types for optimal error handling:

 ```
 OllamaAPIError (base)